2023 Grant Cycle

 Please refer to the question in the “Outcomes, Evaluation & Data Collection” section that references policy advocacy efforts.

 Q: Our zip code is not in the Legacy and Equity Zones, yet a significant portion of our clients are underinsured and uninsured.
-How do we show need despite not being in the zip codes mentioned above?
+How do we show need despite not being in these zip codes?

-We understand that there are disparities not only between zip codes but also within zip codes.
+We understand that there are inequities between zip codes but within zip codes.
 Please articulate the need and context of the population and the zip codes generally or across the region.

 Q: Can we apply for multi-year funding?